JorgeLlorente/video_gaming_industry_analysis/README.md

 - The Jupyter Notebook: **"one_game_analysis"**,
 which compare a single video game with its peers.

-## Results

-Video games industry has reached a peak in 2021 and maybe it's time for VR to take the lead and boost this industry.

 ## Files structure

 - **Data:** all data obtained in the data acquisition process.